 - Stir in the honey and sweet wine.

-- Store leftover Passover Charoset in an airtight container in the refrigerator for up to 2 days.
+- Store leftover charoset in an airtight container in the refrigerator for up to a week.

 What is a Seder Plate?